y86-dev/linux/Documentation/rust/safety-standard/index.rst

 In its essence, a sound API means that if someone only writes safe code, they can never encounter UB even if they call safe code that calls ``unsafe`` code behind the scenes.

+For more examples of unsound code see examples.rst.

-Because unsoundness issues have the potential for allowing safe code to experience UB, they are treated similarly to actual bugs with UB.
+Because unsoundness issues have the potential for allowing safe code to experience UB, they are treated similarly to real UB.
 Their fixes should also be included in the stable tree.

 Safety Documentation
 ====================

-After trying to minimize and remove as much ``unsafe`` code as possible, there still is some left.
+No matter how hard one tries to remove ``unsafe`` code, it is impossible to completely get rid of it in the Kernel.
+There are things that are impossible for safe code.
+For example interacting with the C side.
+So one can never be completely sure that there are no memory issues lurking somewhere.

-This is because some things are just not possible in only safe code.
-This last part of ``unsafe`` code must still be correct.
-Helping with that is the safety documentation: it meticulously documents the various requirements and justifications for every line of ``unsafe`` code.
-That way it can be ensured that all ``unsafe`` code is sound without anyone needing to know the whole kernel at once.
+This is where safety documentation helps: it meticulously documents the various requirements and justifications for every line of ``unsafe`` code.
+That way the risk of writing unsound ``unsafe`` code is reduced drastically.

 The gist of the idea is this: every ``unsafe`` operation documents its requirements and every location that uses an ``unsafe`` operation documents for every requirement a justification why they are fulfilled.
 If now all requirements and justifications are correct, then there can only be sound ``unsafe`` code.
+Reducing the global problem of correctness of the whole kernel to the correctness of each and every ``unsafe`` code block makes it a local problem.
+Local problems are a lot easier to handle, since each instance can be fixed/reviewed independently.

 The ``unsafe`` keywords has two different meanings depending on the context it is used in: